-The basis for our worship of God in the Catholic tradition, which is the basis of the Anglican tradition, is the seasons and the lectionary.
+The basis for our worship in the Catholic tradition, which is the basis of the Anglican tradition, is the seasons and the lectionary.
 The lectionary is a schedule of readings from the Bible, which is a record of God’s activity with the people of Israel and of Jesus.
 The Bible is important to the church because it accepted as the Word of God and the church believes God continues to speak to people when we relate our own experience to these stories and sayings.
-The whole of the liturgy, the hymns, the prayers and the sermon are based on the seasons and the lectionary.
+The whole of the liturgy: hymns, prayers and sermon are based on the liturgical seasons and the lectionary.

 The lectionary is based on the seasons, in that scripture passages are selected to teach the stories and ideas associated with a season.
-The Revised Common Lectionary also attempts to have most of the Bible read over a 3-year cycle.
-This lectionary is used by most of the mainline churches.
+The Revised Common Lectionary, used by most of the mainline churches, attempts to read most of the Bible over a 3-year cycle.

 Sometimes there are other themes to consider, such as Mother’s Day.
 The pastoral situation of the parish is a consideration.
 The death of a parishioner, conflict in the parish, or a major national event such as a national disaster may need to be addressed.